OpenWaterFoundation/owf-learn-cygwin/mkdocs-project/docs/cygwin-windows/cygwin-windows.md

-# Learn Cygwin / Cygwin/Windows Integration #
+# Learn Cygwin / Cygwin / Windows Integration #

 Cygwin software is compiled to run on Windows and Windows programs can also be run from within Cygwin.
 Some basic conventions are implemented to allow this integration.